Laurence de Cambronne: Career

 For Paris Match, from 1972 to 1983, she writes about nude beaches, alcoholism and interviews Georges Dumézil for Le Point in 1984, after joining ELLE magazine, in 1983.

 She is editor in chief adjunct from 1993 to 2008, and interviews for the magazine : Lionel Jospin, Jean-Pierre Chevènement, Édith Cresson, Georgina Dufoix, Michel Rocard or Françoise Fabius. in charge of the pages Vie Privée, C’est mon histoire, Une journée avec, inspired by the last page of The Sunday Times Magazine, One day in the life of and the Elle à Paris section of the magazine.

 She also participated in 1996 in the launch of the French television channel Téva.

-In 2011, she withdraws from the "Literary Prize for Knowledge and research”, created by the novelist Laurence Biava to reward “literary texts on science”, the neo-nazi activist, Maxime Brunerie, known for having tried to kill the former President of the Republic Jacques Chirac on July 14, 2002, being part of the jury.
+In 2011 she withdrew from the "Literary Prize for Knowledge and research", created by the novelist Laurence Biava to reward "literary texts on science", the neo-nazi activist, Maxime Brunerie, known for having tried to kill the former President of the Republic Jacques Chirac on 14 July 2002, being part of the jury.

 In 2015, during the European migrant crisis, she joins associations, in Leros, as a volunteer, to help creating shelters for Syrian women and children, during their Immigration to Greece.
-She is mentioned by Emmanuel Carrère, in his novel, Yoga (2020), diagnosed as having Bipolar disorder, accused of arranging the truth to "serve his image" and of "dwelling two months meeting refugees in Leros which would have lasted only a few days", "tricking and transforming a legal constraint into self-glorification", using dichotomy, mythomania, uchronia, and with the "obsession of bifurcation", towards a universe of lies:
+She is mentioned by Emmanuel Carrère in his book Yoga (2020).